isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 <h4> Promotion: 15% OFF all food and drinks</h4>
 Terms and Conditions:<br>
 • Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion
-• Civil Service Club (CSC) members are to present valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion
 • Please contact 65430100 / <a href="https://inline.app/booking/libc/libc">https://inline.app/booking/libc/libc</a> to make an appointment/ reservation
 • Discount not applicable on Eve of PH & PH
 • Privilege is valid for dine-in and takeaway